LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 - Device control logic execution cycles
 - Interactions between field devices, controllers, and supervisory systems

-This lightweight design provides an effective educational, prototyping, and research environment for:
+And the main purpose of the system application will be on the effective educational, prototyping, and research environment such as :

 - Academic researchers studying industrial automation and IIoT architectures
 - Students learning OT communication protocols and MQTT device behaviors